KatherineMichel/portfolio/conference-blog-posts/recap-of-pycon-us-2019.md

 ### Description

-Recap of PyCon US 2019

-### Teaser

 PyCon US 2019 took place at Huntington Convention Center in downtown Cleveland, Ohio from May 1-10.
 Eldarion’s Katherine Michel wrote about what it was like to experience PyCon US for the first time!

+### Blog Post

 ![](recap-of-pycon-us-2019-images/cleveland-sign.jpg)

-Cleveland script sign at Edgewater Park, with a lovely view of downtown Cleveland as a backdrop, taken by Katherine Michel
+Cleveland script sign at Edgewater Park, with a lovely view of downtown Cleveland as a backdrop; photo credit: Katherine Michel

 This was my first PyCon and I had a blast!
 It was one of the most fun and inspiring experiences of my life.